Network virtualization services include logical switches, logical routers, logical firewalls, and other components of NSX for vSphere.

 Universal Distributed Logical Router

-The universal distributed logical router (UDLR) in NSX for vSphere is optimized for forwarding in the virtualized space (between VMs, on VXLAN- or VLAN-backed port groups).
-UDLR features as follows:
+The NSX for vSphere Universal Distributed Logical Router is optimized for forwarding in the virtualized space (between VMs, on VXLAN- or VLAN-backed port groups).
+Features include:

 High performance, low overhead first hop routing.